miladkmla5508/miladkmla5508/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=miladkmla5508&label=Profile%20views&color=0e75b6&style=flat" alt="miladkmla5508" /> </p>

-- 🔭 I’m currently working on **cutting-edge AI technologies, including insights from Graph Theory, SpatioTemporal Reasoning, Bayesian & Causal Inference, Evolutionary Intelligence, and Quantum Compuing..**
+- 🔭 I’m currently working on **cutting-edge AI technologies, including insights from Graph Theory, SpatioTemporal Reasoning, Bayesian & Causal Inference, Evolutionary Intelligence, and Quantum Compuing.**

 - 🕵️‍♂️ I deal with Times series data including **EEG 🧠, traffic 🚦, finance 💹, limit order books 📈, and blockchain on-chain metrics ⛓️**

--  💡 Deeply passionate about **computer vision 🖼️ in candlestick pattern recognition 📈 for algorithmic trading 💹**
+-  💡 Deeply passionate about **computer vision field🖼️ in candlestick pattern recognition 📈 for algorithmic trading 💹**

 - 📝 I always **write high-quality articles 📄 in only Q1 journals 🥇 to share my practical experiences 🧑🏼‍💻 in decision making ✅❌**

-- ⚡ I am here **to turn theories into actionable insights 🧐, rather than being just a blind theoretical paper publisher 👀 or citation catcher 🤢**
+- ⚡ I am here **to turn theories into actionable insights 🧐**, rather than being just a blind theoretical paper publisher 👀 or citation catcher 🤢

 - 👨‍💻 All of my projects will be available at [https://github.com/miladkmla5508](https://github.com/miladkmla5508)

-- 📫 If you have experience with APIs (Flask 🐍, FastAPI ⚡, Django REST 🌐) and deep experience in finance 💵🏦💲, feel free to reach me at ✉️ miladkmla1376@gmail.com to collaborate and boost applications!!! 🚀
+- 📫 If you have experience with APIs **(Flask 🐍, FastAPI ⚡, Django REST 🌐)** and deep experience in finance 💵🏦💲, feel free to reach me at ✉️ miladkmla1376@gmail.com to collaborate and boost applications!!! 🚀

 <h3 align="left">Connect with me:</h3>